Sippius/Ashita-v4-addons/skillchains/README.md

     /sc color    -- colorize properties and elements

     /sc move     -- displays text box hold shift+click and drag it to desired location.

     /sc save     -- save settings.

+    /sc pos <x> <y> -- reposition the window to the defined x, y coordinates

 The following commands toggle the display information and are saved on a per job basis.